 Tutoring Center offers “peer help” or “peer learning” for students.
 Students enhance their learning by sharing their ideas with others and participating in activities in which they can learn from their peers.
 The ability to work collobratively with others, give and receive feedback, and evaluate their own learning skills can be developed by participating in peer learning activities.

-KOLT Tutoring Center will officially face-to-face on Monday, 3rd of October.
+KOLT Tutoring Center will officially be face-to-face on Monday, 12th of February.